loyaljadey/loyaljadey/README.md

 Outside of academics, I am the structural lead of CalSol, the UC Berkeley Solar Vehicle Team.
 We design, manufacture, and race large scale solar cars cross country.

-In my spare time, I enjoy tinkering, fabricating cool parts with my Longer Lk5 Pro to make useful inventions to augument daily life, or playing ultimate frisbee, badminton, or biking.
+In my spare time, I enjoy tinkering, fabricating cool parts with my Anycubic Vyper and Bambu Lab X1 Carbonto make useful inventions to augument daily life, or playing ultimate frisbee, badminton, or biking.

 Current projects:
 -integrating a VESC with a motor to make my bike electric